-“So why did you come here, today?”
+“So why did you come here, today of all days?”
 Dennis’ voice is quiet, inquiring.

 “I-” Blaise searches for words.”I wanted to remind myself.
 How might isn’t always right.
 It’s so much easier to follow, blindly.
 I just wanted to remember that some things are worth fighting for.”
 Blaise looks at Dennis shrewdly.
 “Were you at the battle?”